peterrrock2/getting-started-in-ssh/Slurm.md

-# Slurm
+# Simple Linux Utility for Resource Management (SLURM)

-There is a lot of things that you can do with SLURM.
-However, for the most part, you all will mainly be interested in three commands.
+There is a ton of stuff that you can actually do with SLURM if you are an experienced user, but, for the most part, you will only need to know a few commands to begin working on the cluster:

+- `sbatch`: Submit a job to the cluster
+- `squeue`: Get information about the jobs that are currently in the job queue
+- `sacct`: Get information about a job that has been run

+Below, you will find a description of what each of these commands does, and in the folder `Slurm_examples` you will find some example scripts that can help you with getting some slurm jobs up and running.

+> Note: If you ever plan to run > 200 jobs, you should talk to me about it first.
+There
+> are ways to do this without hogging resources on the cluster (we would like to be good
+> neighbors with other researchers).

 ## `sbatch`